USC Leventhal School of Accounting

 Master of Business Taxation

 The Master of Business Taxation (MBT) degree is offered to both full-time and part-time students.
 This specialized program in taxation requires 30 units for students with the required accounting education.
 For students without the prerequisite accounting knowledge, the program requires 45-48 units.
 The program is designed for accountants, attorneys and business professionals who wish to learn or improve skills and knowledge through participation in advanced tax study.
 Students have flexibility in elective choices to reflect their career focus and goals.
-The part-time program is referred to as the MBT for Working Professionals (MBT.WP), but the degree requirements are the same as in the full-time program.
+The part-time program is referred to as the MBT for Working Professionals (MBT.WP).

 Juris Doctor/Master of Business Taxation